orospakr/stream-pump/README.md

-I found this particularly useful because I had to push from EE4 on a rather hostile network with an enforced (thankfully HTTP CONNECT capable) proxy to a Pump outside on the Public Internet.
+I found this particularly useful because I had to push from EE4 on a rather hostile network with an enforced (thankfully HTTP CONNECT capable) proxy to a Pump outside on the Public Internet (and the 0x46 bug I mention below was causing mysterious failures).

 Stunnel 4 example config as follows: